-2.3.4.8 Environmental Restoration
+2.4.8 Environmental Restoration

 The Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), commonly known as Superfund, was enacted by Congress in 1980.
 As part of CERCLA, EPA established the National Priorities List, which identifies sites where clean-up of past contamination is required.
 BNL was placed on the list with 27 other Long Island sites, 12 of which are in Suffolk County.
-Each step of the CERCLA cleanup process is reviewed and approved by DOE, EPA, and NYSDEC, under an Interagency Agreement (IAG).
-This agreement was formalized for BNL in 1992.
-Although not formal signatories of the IAG, the New York State Department of Health and the Suffolk County Department of Health Services (SCDHS) also play key roles in the review process.
+Each step of the CERCLA cleanup process is reviewed and approved by DOE, EPA, and NYSDEC, under an Interagency Agreement (IAG) (USEPA 1992).
+Although not formal signatories of the IAG, the New York State Department of Health (NYSDOH) and the Suffolk County Department of Health Services (SCDHS) also play key roles in the review process.

 Most of the contamination at the Laboratory is associated with past accidental spills and outmoded practices for handling, storing, and disposing of chemical and radiological material.
-BNL follows the CERCLA process, which includes the following steps:
+BNL follows the CERCLA cleanup process, which includes the following steps:

-- Conduct a remedial investigation to characterize the nature and extent of contamination and assess the associated risks; - Prepare a feasibility study and proposed plan to identify and evaluate remedial action alternatives and present the proposed alternative; - Issue a Record of Decision (ROD), which is the corrective action agreed to by DOE, EPA, and NYSDEC; - Perform the Remedial Design/Remedial Action, which includes final design, construction specifications, and carrying out the corrective action selected; and - Perform removal actions (time critical or nontime critical) under the CERCLA process.
+- Identification of the presence or potential presence of a hazardous substance that may pose a threat to public health, welfare, or the environment; - Conduct a preliminary assessment followed by a remedial investigation, if necessary, to characterize the nature and extent of contamination and assess the associated risks; - Issue a Record of Decision (ROD), which is the corrective action agreed to by DOE, EPA, and NYSDEC with input from the public; - Perform the Remedial Design/Remedial Action, which includes final design, construction specifications, and carrying out the selected corrective action; and - Perform removal actions (time critical or non-time critical) under the CERCLA process.